homermultitext/hmt-docs/vm/install.md

 In the course of building the VM, your computer will download a load of material, so make sure you have a good internet connection.
 Start by opening a terminal session, and change directories to where you want to install the virtual machine (e.g. to go to your desktop: `cd Desktop`).

 The  github repository for the VM is <https://github.com/homermultitext/vm2015.git>.
-Clone it with normal git command:
+Clone it with the normal git command:

     git clone https://github.com/homermultitext/vm2015.git